 Main Street businesses rely on community, midsize, and regional banks for credit and other financial products to get started, sustain operations, manage cash, make payroll, and create well-paying jobs.
 The reforms in this bill will enable these banks to do what they do best: lend to consumers and businesses in their communities.

 Many of the reforms implemented in the wake of the 2008 financial crisis were narrowly focused on financial stability and did not consider the impact on economic growth.
 The unintended consequences of these initiatives have made it difficult for Main Street businesses to access the financing they need to get started, sustain operations, manage cash, make payroll, and create well-paying jobs.
 This publication includes recommendations to restore Main Street lending.

 Read the Letter from Over 100 State and Local Chambers of Commerce in Support Common-Sense Financial Reform

-With this agenda for the next administration, we provide some answers and suggestions for the executive and legislative branches and regulatory agencies, both domestic and global.
+With this agenda, we provide some answers and suggestions for the executive and legislative branches and regulatory agencies, both domestic and global.

 Preserving the Right to be Heard: Ensure there is an open and vigorous debate about how best to regulate financial markets by fighting bad choices and pushing back on those who seek to intimidate and suppress real debate.